Calbabreaker/kontrolbot/README.md

 # Kontrol Bot

-A cross platform discord bot that allows you to control your computer through the command line.
+A cross platform application that allows you to control your computer through discord using shell commands.

 ## Setup